Trademark Goods and Services: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Once your application is accepted and your trademark is published, you will need to provide evidence of use or ask for an extension for the statement of use if you filed under an intent to use basis.
 Once your trademark is established, you will need to maintain your registration with the USPTO to ensure your trademark does not lapse.

 If you need help with trademarking goods and services, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Post your legal need on UpCounsel and match with top lawyers from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Post your legal need on UpCounsel and match with top lawyers from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.